GianMarcoOddo/rmpy/rmpy/README.md

 The function npVaR_summary_port calculates the quantile non-parametric Value at Risk (VaR) and several risk metrics for a npVaR of a portfolio.

+Non-parametric VaR is a risk management tool that uses a variety of techniques, to estimate the distribution of returns based on historical data, without making any assumptions about the underlying probability distribution.

 #### Args:

 - returns: A numpy array or pandas series of historical returns for the portfolio.